top of page

 core centered inside stitched guideline on fabric

-stitch the core to the topper
+Stitch the core to the topper

 Sew around the edge of the absorbent core to secure it to the topper using a zigzag or straight stitch.